 What a good CB mic should sound like:

-While it is true that a great microphone is made using more durable materials than a low-quality one, the way it records sound makes the biggest difference.
+While it is true that a power microphone for cb radio is made using more durable materials than a low-quality one, the way it records sound makes the biggest difference.

 You may like: 5 Best Noise Canceling CB Microphones

 When you speak into it, the microphone should be sensitive enough so that you don’t have to yell for others to make out what you’re saying.
 Also, it shouldn’t distort your voice regardless of how loud you speak.

 If you’re looking for a durable microphone for a CB radio, the Cobra HG M73 may be a great choice.
 The device itself has a durable non-slip plastic shell that comes with heat and moisture protection, as well as a large metallic grille that protects the internal components.

 Unlike the Cobra 29LXMIC or the Uniden BC645, the device is not a 1 to 1 copy of a microphone that comes with a certain radio model, but a standalone model that is designed to offer premium features.